Cute and so interesting to watch. Red cherry shrimp have their own little world going on in the tank.

 Cherry shrimp live between 1-2 years.
 So, maybe don’t get too attached.

-But, they breed so easily in an aquarium, you can have a steady stream of replacements.
+But, they breed so easily in a freshwater aquarium, you can have a steady stream of replacements.

 Part 2: Cherry Shrimp Anatomy, Appearance, & Varieties